wrdrd/docs/docs/consulting/knowledge-engineering.rst

 | Docs: https://gluster.readthedocs.org/en/latest/Administrator%20Guide/GlusterFS%20Cinder/
 | Tcp ports: 111, 24007, 24008, 24009, 24010, 24011, 38465:38469

-GlusterFS is an :ref:`Open Source <open-source>` network filesystem (a :ref:`distributed database <distributed databases>` for files with attributes like owner, group, permissions) which runs over top of one or more on-disk filesystems.
+GlusterFS is an :ref:`open source` network filesystem (a :ref:`distributed database <distributed databases>` for files with attributes like owner, group, permissions) which runs over top of one or more on-disk filesystems.